Revanth221/dt_done/task1/README.md

 - **POST /api/v3/app/events**: Create a new event (with image upload).
 - **PUT /api/v3/app/events/:id**: Update an existing event by ID (with image upload).
 - **DELETE /api/v3/app/events/:id**: Delete an event by ID.

+### Image Handling in POST Request

+When a user submits an image in a POST request to the `/api/v3/app/events` endpoint:

+1. The image is first stored locally.
+2. Then stored image is uploaded to Cloudinary.
+3. Then URL of the uploaded image is obtained from Cloudinary.
+4. Then `image` field is set to obtained URL not the path of image.
+5. And then event is stored in database.
+6. This ensures that the uploaded image is accessible from anywhere when requested.

 ## Key Files